Install FreeBSD-13.2 on a dedicated server from a Linux rescue environment

-1. Boot into rescue console
+1. Boot into the rescue console for your dedicated server

-You must be logged in as root.
+SSH into the rescue control as root.
 Prepare file path or URL of SSH public key.

-2. Download and run installer script
+2. Download and run the installer script

 && chmod +x run.sh \